zoonoo/azure-docs.ko-kr/articles/hdinsight/hdinsight-hadoop-r-server-storage.md

 <properties
-   pageTitle="HDInsight의 R 서버에 대한 Azure 저장소 옵션(미리 보기) | Microsoft Azure" description="HDInsight의 R 서버에서 사용자가 사용할 수 있는 다양한 저장소 옵션에 대해 알아봅니다(미리 보기)." services="HDInsight" documentationCenter="" authors="jeffstokes72"
+   pageTitle="Azure Storage options for R Server on HDInsight (preview) | Microsoft Azure" description="Learn about the different storage options available to users with R Server on HDInsight (preview)" services="HDInsight" documentationCenter="" authors="jeffstokes72"